SvenBroeckling/phasesix-rulebook/published/combat_en.md

 If the attacked has at least 6+ cover, he is allowed a cover roll after the *hit roll*.
 For this, he rolls as many dice as the attacker had *hits*.
 For each success (on the minimum roll according to the cover), one hit is removed.

-If the attacker has had *critical hits*, the cover roll must be rolled separately for critical hits and normal hits to determine which hits were prevented.
+If the attacker has scored *critical hits*, the Cover Roll must be made separately for critical and normal hits to determine which hits were prevented.

 ##### Shields